Connie Chung: MSNBC

 In January 2006, Chung and Maury Povich began hosting a show titled Weekends with Maury and Connie on MSNBC.
 It was Chung's first appearance as a television host since 2003.
-The show was later canceled and aired its final episode on June 17, 2006.
-In this episode, Chung, dressed in a white evening gown and dancing on top of a black piano, sang a parody to the tune of "Thanks for the Memory."
+The show was canceled after six months on air; in its final episode that aired June 17, 2006, Chung—dressed in a white evening gown and dancing on top of a black piano—sang a parody to the tune of "Thanks for the Memory".
 Video clips of the off-key farewell performance circulated on internet video sites.
 Chung commented, "All I want to be sure of is that viewers understood it was a giant self-parody.
-If anyone took it seriously, they really need to get a life."
-On the June 27, 2006 episode of The Tonight Show, Jay Leno interviewed Chung about her "Thanks for the Memory" parody.
-During the interview, Chung poked fun at her show's low ratings, referring to the musical number as a "private joke for our two viewers."
+If anyone took it seriously, they really need to get a life".
+Chung has not made a return to network television in an official capacity since this final episode.

 Interview style

 Chung's interviews were largely gentle, but often they were punctuated by a rapid-fire barrage of sharp questions.
-Despite this, her interviews were still widely recognized as being softer than those of other interviewers, such as Barbara Walters or Mike Wallace.
 Consequently, her interviews were often used as a public relations move by those looking to overcome scandal or controversy.
-Some of her more famous interview subjects include Claus von Bülow and U.S. Representative Gary Condit, whom Chung interviewed first after the Chandra Levy disappearance.
-Chung was the first journalist to interview basketball player Earvin "Magic" Johnson after he announced he was HIV-positive.
+Some of her more famous interview subjects include Claus von Bülow and U.S. representative Gary Condit, whom Chung interviewed first after the Chandra Levy disappearance.

-Chung was a judge for the Miss Universe 2011 contest.